tarantool/tarantool-ruby/README.md

 user.destroy
 ```

+When definining a record, field order is important: this is the order of fields
-On record definition step, fields order are important, in that order they will be store in Tarantool.
-By default primary key is first field. `index` method just mapping to your Tarantool schema, client doesn't modify schema for you.
+in the tuple stored by Tarantool.
+By default, the primary key is field 0.

+`index` method just mapping to your Tarantool schema, client doesn't modify schema for you.

 # TODO